Alec-DeSouza/RxChange-Java/README.md

 #### Applying Filters

-RxChange comes with bundled with filters that can be used while registering observers, so that the containing will only be triggered when certain conditions are met.
+RxChange-Java comes with bundled with filters that can be used while registering observers, so that the code contained in the observers will only be triggered when certain conditions are met.

 ##### Change Type Filter

-The `ChangeTypeFilter` class allows listening to changes of a specific type.
+The `ChangeTypeFilter` class allows for listening to changes of a specific type.
 The example below registers an observer whose logic is only invoked when data is added to the adapter.

 ```Java
     listChangeAdapter.getObservable()